to content

 Image titles and descriptions and metadata

-Short loading times
+Short load times

-What you as a website operator can do
+What you can do as a website operator

-- Implement structured data: Use Schema.org for relevant content.
+3. Implement structured data: Use Schema.org for relevant content.

 Conclusion